KulishK/digi4-Playwright/README.md

 # digi4-Playwright

-Please install the node modules with npm install add the required keys in digy-runner-config-web.js.
+Please install the node modules with npm install
+And add the required keys in digy-runner-config-web.js.